Find-Vulnerabilities/GPT-5-mini-AI-search/README.md

-# GPT-5 Mini with Web Search
+# GPT-5 Mini AI with Web Search

 A complete implementation that adds web search capabilities to GPT-5 mini using free APIs.
 This project enables real-time information retrieval and combines it with GPT-5 mini's language capabilities.